open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/go-grpc.md

 		log.Fatalf("CreateData failed: %v", err)
 	}

-	// Create a new policy by reading the policy file in, and then pushing the policy up to the Enterprise OPA instance over gRPC. policy, err := os.ReadFile(*policyFilename)
+	// Create a new policy by reading the policy file in, and then pushing the policy up to the EOPA instance over gRPC. policy, err := os.ReadFile(*policyFilename)
 	if err != nil {
 		log.Fatal(err)